Student Spotlight: Mary Zaborniak

 “I grew impatient, so I joined a series of garage bands and played keyboards for weddings,” she said.
 “But I needed to keep a steady income, so I became a flight attendant.”

-In 1986, Zaborniak was hired by United Airlines, where she still works.
+In 1986, Zaborniak was hired by United Airlines.
 She married and had a son, Mark, and she eventually forgot about music.
 Once a year, she pulled out her accordion or sat at the piano to play Christmas carols, and every so often she would speak with her husband about returning to school.

 When her son Mark was ready for college, he enrolled at College of DuPage and was a member of the percussion ensemble.
 Zaborniak and her husband attended concerts at the McAninch Arts Center and spoke with Mike Folker, Applied Music coordinator and director of Percussion, and Lee Kesselman, professor/director of Choral Music.

-With a renewed vigor, Zaborniak started at College of DuPage in January of 2010.
-She joined DuPage Chorale under Kesselman's leadership and is now playing the marimba in the Percussion Ensemble, led by Folker.
-She has also studied music theory and aural skills with COD professor Tom Tallman.
+With a renewed vigor, Zaborniak started at College of DuPage.
+She joined DuPage Chorale under Kesselman’s leadership and played the marimba in the Percussion Ensemble, led by Folker.
+She studied music theory and aural skills with COD professor Tom Tallman.

-In 2011, she was one of six students from across the state to receive the $1,000 Illinois Community College Faculty Association scholarship.
-The scholarship helped Zaborniak as she pursues her Associate in Fine Arts – Music degree, which she plans to complete in spring 2012.
+While at COD, she was one of six students from across the state to receive the $1,000 Illinois Community College Faculty Association scholarship.

-After finishing her studies, Zaborniak would like to direct an orchestra or chorale.
-Regardless of her path, she is happy to have music back in her life.
+Zaborniak is happy to have music back in her life.

 “I wanted to learn enough for my own personal satisfaction,” she said.
 “I had become complacent, sitting on the couch, watching TV and wasting time.
 This is a positive change.
 I’m now fulfilling the possibility I had so many years ago.”